 The Jewish Town (1648-1772)

-The design and execution of the core exhibition was financed and overseen by the Association of the Jewish Historical Institute of Poland, thanks to the support of donors from all over the world.
+The project implementation and production of the core exhibition was made possible thanks to the Association of the Jewish Historical Institute of Poland.
+The creation of the exhibition was possible thanks to the support of donors from around the world.